 Here’s my answer:

-ANSWER: I grew up in an mixed neighborhood in Philadelphia.
-I was raised, in part, by an African American woman and have lived off and on in African American neighborhoods.
-I have both belonged to and attended African American churches.
+ANSWER: I grew up in a mixed neighborhood in Philadelphia.
+I was raised, in part, by an African-American woman and have lived off and on in African-American neighborhoods.
+I have both belonged to and attended African-American churches.
 I partnered with a team of African-American entrepreneurs in the 1990’s to prototype venture equity funds for small business and communities.
-As Federal Housing Commissioner I ran an operation that was a primary source of mortgage credit to African American communities.
+As Federal Housing Commissioner I ran an operation that was a primary source of mortgage credit to African-American communities.
 Later, my company served as financial advisor to the same institution.
-In litigation with the federal government I experienced many of the tactics used to target African Americans and their communities.
+In litigation with the federal government I experienced many of the tactics used to target African-Americans and their communities.